paalka/seashell/README.md

 ## Seashell

-A super simplistic shell written as a way of exploring C++, and learning how shells really work.
+A super simplistic shell written as a way of exploring C, and learning how shells really work.

 Hopfully I'll write some sort of a guide / summary when I get a better